 QLED vs. OLED

-Now we’ll pit the two technologies against each other on a point-by-point basis and see how they stack up in terms of contrast, viewing angle, brightness, and other performance considerations.
+Now we’ll pit the two technologies against each other to see how they stack up in terms of contrast, viewing angle, brightness, and other performance considerations.

 OLED TVs suffer from none of these problems.
 If an OLED pixel isn’t getting electricity, it doesn’t produce any light and is, therefore, totally black.
 Sounds like an obvious choice to us.